rust-lang/blog.rust-lang.org/content/gsoc-2025-results.md

 +++

 As we have [announced][gsoc-blog-post] previously this year, the Rust Project participated in [Google Summer of Code (GSoC)][gsoc] for the second time.
 Almost twenty contributors have been working very hard on their projects for several months.
 Same as last year, the projects had various durations, so some of them have ended in September, while the last ones have been concluded in the middle of November.
-Now that the final reports of all projects have been submitted, we are happy to announce that 18 out of the total 19 contributors have passed the final review!
+Now that the final reports of all projects have been submitted, we are happy to announce that 18 out of 19 projects have been successful!
 We had a very large number of projects this year, so we consider this number of successfully finished projects to be a great result.

 We had awesome interactions with our GSoC contributors over the summer, and through a video call, we also had a chance to see each other and discuss the accepted GSoC projects.
 Our contributors have learned a lot of new things and collaborated with us on making Rust better for everyone, and we are very grateful for all their contributions!
 Some of them have even continued contributing after their project has ended, and we hope to keep working with them in the future, to further improve open-source Rust software. **We would like to thank all our Rust GSoC 2025 contributors.
 You did a great job!**

 Same as last year, Google Summer of Code 2025 was overall a success for the Rust Project, this time with more than double the number of projects.
 We think that GSoC is a great way of introducing new contributors to our community, and we are looking forward to participating in GSoC (or similar programs) again in the near future.
 If you are interested in becoming a (GSoC) contributor, check out our [GSoC project idea list](https://github.com/rust-lang/google-summer-of-code) and our [guide for new contributors][contributor-guide].

-Below you can find a brief summary of each of our GSoC 2025 projects.
+Below you can find a brief summary of our GSoC 2025 projects.
 You can find more information about the original goals of the projects [here][gsoc-project-list].
-For easier navigation, here is an index of all the project descriptions in alphabetical order:
+For easier navigation, here is an index of the project descriptions in alphabetical order:

 - [ABI/Layout handling for the automatic differentiation feature](#abi-layout-handling-for-the-automatic-differentiation-feature) by [Marcelo Domínguez](https://github.com/sa4dus)